Professional/Personal Development and Tuition Benefits

 |Up to three years||$2,500|

 Service is measured from the first day you are eligible for this benefit to the course start date.

-The annual reimbursement maximum is administered on a calendar year basis.
+The annual reimbursement maximum is administered on a calendar-year basis.
 The course start date determines the calendar year against which reimbursement will be counted for purposes of tracking the annual reimbursement maximum.
 In no case will total reimbursement paid in a calendar year exceed the applicable limit in Section 127 of the Internal Revenue Code for that year (currently $5,250).

-Step 1: Before your course begins, you will undergo a preliminary review of eligibility for reimbursement.
-Download and complete the "External Course - Staff Tuition Assistance Program Pre-Approval Request" form, obtain your supervisor's approval, and attach your course description.
-You must submit your completed Pre-Approval Request form and supporting documentation to Crosby Benefit Systems for review no later than 30 days before the course start date.
+Step 2: Submit your completed External Course Request form and supporting documentation to Crosby Benefit Systems for review no later than 30 days before the course start date.
 See the form for detailed instructions.
-Note that pre-approval is required for, but does not guarantee, actual reimbursement.
+Note that preapproval is required for but does not guarantee actual reimbursement.